engrit-illinois/Get-UptimeHistory/README.md

 - User: NT AUTHORITY\SYSTEM
 - Reason: Operating System: Service pack (Planned)

-### Not sure, possibly triggered by pressing the power button?
+### Reboot/shutdown triggered by pressing the power button?
+I never replicated this myself, but I'm guessing it might be from physically pressing the power button.

 - Process: C:\Windows\system32\shutdown.exe
 - User: NT AUTHORITY\SYSTEM
 - Reason: No title for this reason could be found
-- Interpretation: Not sure where this one comes from, but it might be from physically pressing the power button.

 # Notes
 - It uses events 6005, 6006, and 6008 as authoritative proof of boots and shutdowns.
 See the script comments for documentation on the various relevant event IDs.